Snapchat/KeyDB-docs/docs/commands.md

 The command is atomic and blocks the two instances for the time required to transfer the key, at any given time the key will appear to exist in a given instance or in the other instance, unless a timeout error occurs.
-In 3.2 and above, multiple keys can be pipelined in a single call to `MIGRATE` by passing the empty string ("") as key and adding the `KEYS` clause.
+Multiple keys can be pipelined in a single call to `MIGRATE` by passing the empty string ("") as key and adding the `KEYS` clause.

 The command internally uses `DUMP` to generate the serialized version of the key